Skip to main content

 From the market segments you created in step one, start a new list just for the accounts that fit your ICP and are nearing the decision stage of the buyer’s journey.

-These are accounts you’ll nurture and pursue through personalized content marketing campaigns, with the goal of moving them into your sales funnel.
+These are accounts you’ll nurture and pursue through personalized content marketing campaigns, to move them into your sales funnel.
 These accounts fit the one-to-few ABM content strategy, which prioritizes personalization and relationship-building with target accounts.

 Best Tools to Define Target Accounts: